richardheath/zeal/docs/design.md

 ## Package Lifecycle

 Zeal can be used to automate full lifecyle of package which includes building, deployment, and runtime.
 Zeal is focused on deployment.
-Build and runtime can be used to facilitate automation.
+Build and runtime events can be used to facilitate automation.

 * Build